unified-doc/unified-doc/readme.md

 - search on the document's text content.
 - export the document in a variety of file formats.
 - preserve the semantic structure of the source content.
-- retrieve useful representations of the document (source content, text content, syntax tree).
+- retrieve useful representations of the document (e.g. source, html, text, syntax tree).
 - enrich the document through an ecosystem of plugins.
 - evolve with interoperable web technologies.